- Oops!Something went wrong.Please try again later.

 Floyd Mayweather: Sweet 16 Party

-Boxer Floyd Mayweather has been paid $275 million for a single fight, according to Forbes, so dropping seven figures on a sweet 16 party for his daughter Iyanna is just a drop in the bucket for him.
+Boxer Floyd Mayweather received $275 million for a single fight, according to Forbes, so dropping seven figures on a sweet 16 party for his daughter Iyanna is just a drop in the bucket for him.
 The over-the-top party he threw in 2016 included performances by Drake and Future, and a personal message from Justin Beiber, TMZ reported.
 As a gift, Mayweather gave Iyanna a Mercedes G-Wagon, which sells for upwards of $130,000.

 Al Jefferson: A Bed Fit for a Giant